Webby Awards: Nomination process

 The 2000 awards began the transition to nominee submissions.
 Previously, nominees had been selected by an internal committee.

-During the Call for Entries phase, each entry is rated by Associate Members of the International Academy of Digital Arts & Sciences.
-Entries that receive the highest marks during this first round of voting are included on category-specific shortlists and further evaluated by Executive Members of the Academy.
+As early as 2017, organizations wanting to nominate themselves were charged $395 for a single entry.
+An "ad campaign entry" would cost $595.
+By 2024, those fees had risen to $495 and $675, respectively.

 Executive Academy Members with category-specific expertise evaluate the shortlisted entries based on the appropriate Website, Advertising & Media, Online Film & Video, Mobile Sites & Apps, and Social category criteria, and cast ballots to determine Webby Honorees, Nominees and Webby Winners.
 Deloitte provides vote tabulation consulting for the Webby Awards.

 In addition to the award given in each category by the International Academy of Digital Arts and Sciences, another winner is selected in each category as determined by the general public during People's Voice voting.
 Winners of both the Academy-selected and People's Voice-selected awards are invited to the Webbys.